epccs/Irrigate7/Hardware/Testing/readme.md

 { "+5V":[4.9959,4.9612,] }
 ```

-Edit the SelfTest main.c such that "#define REF_EXTERN_AVCC 4995900UL" has the correct value for the UUT.
-Next, run the bootload rule in the Makefile to upload the self-test firmware to the UUT that the remote shield is mounted on.
+Edit the SelfTest main.c such that "#define REF_EXTERN_AVCC 4999700UL" has the correct value for the UUT.
+Next, run the bootload rule in the Makefile to build and upload the self-test firmware to the UUT.

 ```
 cd ~Irrigate7/SelfTest